fgoujeon/maki/README.md

 namespace guards
 {
     /*
     A guard class is required to implement the check() function described below.
-    Also, just like state classes, guard classes must be either constructible with a reference to the context or default-constructible.
+    Also, just like state classes, guard classes must be constructible with one of the following expressions:
+        auto guard = guard_type{machine, context};
+        auto guard = guard_type{context};
+        auto guard = guard_type{};
     */
     struct is_long_push
     {
         /*
         Whenever a state machine checks a guard, it calls the check() function of that guard.
-It tries to do so using the following statements, in that order, until it finds a valid one: guard.check(event);
+        One of these expressions must be valid: guard.check(event);
             guard.check();
-        If no valid statement is found, a build error occurs.
         */
         bool check(const button::push_event& event)
         {